HARSHITHAMANDALA/hill_cipher/README.md

 1. **Multiplicative Hashing**

          h = (h × 31 + c) mod M
+   where:
+   h = Current value of the hash
+   c = Numeric value of the current character
+   M = modulus
 3. **Bitwise Mixing (Shift + XOR)**

          hash = hash ⊕ (hash << 5)
          hash = hash ⊕ (hash >> 3)
+- Bitwise shift and XOR operations are applied to improve randomness and reduce collisions.
+- The function returns a **32-bit unsigned integer hash value**.
+- The hash is later converted into **alphabetic format (A–Z)** for compatibility with the Hill Cipher.